saitejach127/mycomputer/README.md

 1. Make sure all servers and the desktop app are running.
 2. In the desktop app, go to the "Integrations" tab and click "Connect with Google".
 3. Your browser will open.
 Log in with your Google account and grant the requested permissions.
-4. Once you see the "Authentication Successful!" message, you can close the browser tab.
+4. Once you see the "Authentication Successful!" message, copy the JSON text displayed on the page.
+5. Paste the copied text into the text box in the "Integrations" tab of the desktop app and click "Save Credentials".
-5. Click on any text field in any application.
+6. Click on any text field in any application.
-6. Press and hold the **Left Option/Alt key** to start recording your voice.
+7. Press and hold the **Left Option/Alt key** to start recording your voice.
-7. Release the key to stop recording.
+8. Release the key to stop recording.
-8. The transcribed text will be automatically typed into the focused text field.
+9. The transcribed text will be automatically typed into the focused text field.
+10. Press and hold the **Right Option/Alt key** to start recording your voice for Gemini.
+11. Release the key to stop recording and get a response from Gemini.